Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Mercurial Scimitar.png" Align=right width=8% height=8%>

-- 2700 Gold
+- 4000 Gold
 - Scimitar

-**Quicksilver** As a reaction upon begin immobilized you can remove all immobilizing effects and cast lesser restoration on yourself, until the end of your turn you gain +1 crit chance with _Mecurial Scimitar_.
+**Quicksilver** As a reaction upon begin immobilized you can remove all immobilizing effects and cast lesser restoration on yourself, until the end of your next turn you gain +1 crit chance with _Mecurial Scimitar_.
 Once this effect is used it cannot be used again until 30 seconds pass.

 _You have +2 to attack and damage rolls with this magical weapon_